brianmccln/Accordion-Menu/README.md

 - The contents of the **".ul-accordion"** are made dynamically in JS.
 - This version, and all higher versions, import **accordion-data.js**, which contains an array of objects, one object per accordion item.
 - To use **v.1.5**, add this to the bottom of your html page:
+- If you want html in the div, such as p-tags, images, etc. you have to add these in the dataset as part of the **divText** string.
 ```js
     <script src="js/accordion-data.js"></script>
     <script src="js/v.1.5-accordion-dynamic-menu.js"></script>